tsunghuanghsieh/leetcode/problems/find-words-that-can-be-formed-by-characters/README.md

 * `words[i]` and `chars` consist of lowercase English letters.

 ## Interview
+05/25/2026, TabaPay HackerRank assessment #2 with a slightly different question.

 As of 04/29/2025, leetcode premium subscription says Paypal 10 times in the last 6 months.